Enzymatic recycling:

 Process overview

 Our enzymatic recycling process uses an enzyme capable of specifically depolymerizing the PET (polyethylene terephthalate) contained in various plastics or textiles.
-Current thermomechanical recycling processes have limitations: only clear plastic can be recycled in closed loops, with a loss of quality in each cycle, making it difficult to obtain new products from 100% recycled PET.
-Thus, complex and soiled plastics are very difficult or impossible to recycle.
+Existing recycling processes have limitations: only transparent plastic can be recycled in closed loops, with a loss of quality in each cycle, making it difficult to obtain new products from 100% recycled PET.
+Thus, complex, coloured and soiled plastics are very difficult or impossible to recycle.

 This is the first organic approach allowing PET plastics and textiles to be recycled according to a circular economy principle.